John Charles Compton Cavendish, 5th Baron Chesham1

 Last Edited=28 May 2008

-Violet Yolande Leonard was the daughter of Charles Leonard.1 She married Sir John Cavendish Lyttelton, 9th Viscount Cobham, son of Sir Charles George Lyttelton, 8th Viscount Cobham and Hon.
-Mary Susan Caroline Cavendish, on 30 June 1908 at St. Peter's Church, Eaton Square, Belgravia, London, England.1,2 She died on 28 February 1966.1
+Violet Yolande Leonard was the daughter of Charles Leonard.1 She married John Cavendish Lyttelton, 9th Viscount Cobham, son of Charles George Lyttelton, 8th Viscount Cobham and Hon.
+Mary Susan Caroline Cavendish, on 30 June 1908 at St. Peter's Church, Eaton Square, Belgravia, London, EnglandG.1,2 She died on 28 February 1966.1

 Her married name became Lyttelton.
-As a result of her marriage, Violet Yolande Leonard was styled as Viscountess Cobham on 9 June 1922.
+After her marriage, Violet Yolande Leonard was styled as Viscountess Cobham on 9 June 1922.

-Children of Violet Yolande Leonard and Sir John Cavendish Lyttelton, 9th Viscount Cobham
+Children of Violet Yolande Leonard and John Cavendish Lyttelton, 9th Viscount Cobham

 Citations